 Endorphins including dopamine, are produced by exposure to various drugs, such as cocaine, heroin, methamphetamine and many prescription drugs, resulting in addiction.
 Dopamine is also produced as a result of pain.
 Therefore it follows that compulsive tattooing may be driven by short-term ‘pleasure from the pain’ while getting a tattoo.

 It follows that if a person is compulsive about receiving tattoo’s they may be suffering from low self-esteem and self-worth, and they may be suffering from depression too.
 For them tattoo’s give them a ‘perverse pleasure’ through this form of body mutilation.

 Research on tattooing reveals some interesting findings:

 Both men and women had higher body appreciation, higher self-esteem and lower anxiety immediately following receiving a new tattoo.
 This is indicative of endorphin release as a result of being inked.
 However women had a sharp increase in anxiety levels in the weeks following, which may be associated with concerns about their body image.
-Informal observations have shown some individuals who were formerly addicted to drugs subsequently took up a compulsion to body ink.
-The reason would include immediate endorphin release, which then demands repeated tattooing to achieve on going satisfaction.
+Informal observations have shown some individuals who were formally addicted to drugs subsequently took up a compulsion to body ink.
+The reason would include immediate endorphin release, which then demands repeated tattooing to achieve on-going satisfaction.

 Rather than getting more tattoos as a temporary ‘high’, which will dissipate in time anyway, leaving an ugly reminder, maybe those people should seek professional assistance to overcome the cause of their basic problem – low self esteem, low self worth, anxiety and depression.